shy2net/nemex-angular2-tooltip/README.md

 - **defaultOffset** - the default number of pixels the tooltip is far from the element.
 - **defaultPlacement** - the default placement of the tooltip (top, bottom, left, right).
 - **defaultMouseLeaveRadius** - the default radius the mouse is allowed to leave out of the leement and the tooltip still visible.
+- **defaultTooltipHtml** - the default tooltip container html.
+You must specify a tag with the "tooltip-container" for the tooltip to populate the content into.
 - **defaultTooltipStyle** - the default style the tooltip.

 An example of editing the default tooltip style is by injecting the service into the app component: